System Architecture

 • Batch processing (nightly batch, ETL)

-Native’s biggest weapons are performance and direct hardware control: GPU (Graphics Processing Unit) for real-time rendering, raw camera-sensor access, fine-grained Bluetooth control, full-speed local storage.
+Native’s biggest weapons are performance and direct hardware control: GPU for real-time rendering, raw camera-sensor access, fine-grained Bluetooth control, full-speed local storage.
 These cannot realistically be done through a browser sandbox (the security mechanism limiting Web code’s execution privileges).
 Video editors, games, 3D modeling, embedded devices, and high-frequency trading still belong to native.

 The weakness concentrates around distribution and updates: store-review delays, prompting users to update, OS-specific implementations.
 Teams that have waited two weeks on App Store review only to be rejected stop picking native casually.
 Web and hybrid spread because they escaped these chains.
 But native still has problems only it can solve.